pf4j/pf4j-wicket/README.md

 to write extensions for these extension point in your plugins.

 The plugins are stored in a folder.
 You can specify the plugins folder in many way:
-- set `wicket.pluginsDir` system property
+- set `pf4j.pluginsDir` system property
 - servlet \<context-param> with name `pluginsDir` (in your web.xml file)
 - filter \<init-param> with name `pluginsDir` (in your web.xml file)